 -

-Condition note: Great used condition
+Condition at review: Great used condition

 -

-Delivery: available; typical delivery within 1–2 days
+Delivery note: available; typical delivery within 1–2 days

 -